software-students-spring2025/1-specification-exercise-the-remnants/README.md

 #### Interviewee: Michael Smith - NYU Commuter Student

 "As a commuter student, I don't have much time to wait in dining hall lines between class.
-I want a quick way to get food when I'm busy.
+I want a quick way to get food when I'm busy."

 #### Goals / Needs
 - Order food in advance to avoid long wait times.